use-ink/ink-playground/README.md

 `make backend-run`

 The last command starts the Rust webserver locally on you computer.
-You can then access `localhost:4000` from your Browser to open the locally compiled ink!
+You can then access `localhost:4000` from your browser to open the locally compiled ink!
 Playground open.

 ## Detailed usage instructions: